JamesWoolfenden/terraform-by-example/docs/lesson3.md

 ## terraform fmt

 Terraform fmt rewrites "Terraform configuration files to a canonical format and style", that means no more arguments about spaces for layout.
-There is only the true path.
+There is only the true path of fmt.
 Run it on your template.

 ```bash
 $ terraform fmt